intershop/devenv-4-iom/doc/05_log_messages.md

 ## <a name="log_iom"/>Log Messages of IOM Containers

 In addition to the IOM application container, one init container also belongs to IOM.
-All these containers write messages in JSON format to _stdout_.
-The log-levels of these messages are controlled by the following variables:
+These containers write messages in JSON format to _stdout_.
+The log-levels of the messages are controlled by the following variables:

 * `OMS_LOGLEVEL_CONSOLE`
 * `OMS_LOGLEVEL_IOM`